|

 The glory of Lebanon shall be given to it,

+the majesty of Carmel and Sharon.
 (Wondrous and beautiful!)

 They shall see the glory of the LORD,